 Fortunately at the Universal Motorcycle Training we have a Module 1 test circuit laid out for you to train on.
 We also use a speed gun to aid training.

-After completing your Module 1 training you will be fully prepared for your test and your instructor will accompany you to the local MPTC (DSA Test Centre) to take the Module 1 practical test.
+After completing your Module 1 training you will be fully prepared for your test and your instructor will accompany you to the local MPTC (DVSA Test Centre) to take the Module 1 practical test.

 This test consists of a 40 minutes road ride.
 At the start of the test the examiner will brief you.
 You will have an eye-sight test and be asked a number of safety questions before being given a final briefing.
 The rest of the test will be conducted on the road.